12. - 27. 1. 2013

 Amateur radio license and setting up of the radio station

-Radio operation was planed in any case only from the guest-house, because to operate out there in the snow is not my favored stil.
+Radio operation was planed in any case only from the Mountain Inn, because to operate out there in the snow is not my favored stil.
 I do something like this in the summer, but not in the winter.
-Just at the first day I asked so the landlady of the mountain guest-house, whether I could hook an antenna between the trees around the house.
+Just at the first day I asked so the landlady of the Mountain Inn, whether I could hook an antenna between the trees around the house.
 Because she had already some radio amateurs as a guest in the house, she agrees without further questions.

 The first test of matching the antenna I syspended until the next day and not finished just in the evening, where I errected the antenna.
 The reason was the smoke detectors, which are installed everywhere in largely wooden house.
 Since I was not sure not to trigger a false alarm due the radio station and stray RF, I moved the test on the hours of the day.
 Then, an alarm would have not led to a big mess and it would have quickly turned off.
 But with 5 W output power, everything remained quiet.

 Quickly, the antenna was tested on all bands.
-On the 17 m, 20 m and 30 m band the antenna was well matched.
+On the 17, 20 and 30 m band the antenna was well matched.
 However, the 20 m band was very noisy.
 That remained during the next two weeks.
 An operation on this band was possible, but was however not a joy.
-On the 40 m band I could reach in the first few days only a standing wave ratio of 6.8.
+On the 40 m band I could reach in the first few days only 6.8 as standing wave ratio.
 During the test at home the built-in antenna tuner matched the antenna properly.
 At the end of my vacation this changed without having made changes to the antenna.
 Then the SWR fell on 3.3, so I could log at this band also some QSO's.
 The reason for the bad SWR was not the temporarily iced two-wire line, because the SWR remained high even after the removal of the ice on it.
 For these reasons, I was active during the two weeks mainly on the 30 m and the 17 m band.
 This restriction however proved to benefit, because no contests are held on these two bands and only moderate output power are allowed.

 Radio, QSL cards and expression of thanks